diredocks/diredocks/README.md

 ### 🌲 Hi there!

-A Linux 🐧 enthusiast 💌, currently learning computer science,
+A Linux 🐧 enthusiast 💌, currently learning computer science.
-Feel me to DM me with Cantonnese.

-鐘意用 Linux, 而家學緊計算機，
-講粵語，講普通話都得。😌

 <!--
 **diredocks/diredocks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.